 Take the morning to explore Fort William’s town centre.
 It is not very big, so walking along is not too much of a struggle.
 On Fort William’s High Street, you will find local amenities to grab a coffee or tea to start your day as well as some local shops.

-Visit the Lower Falls of Glen Nevis
+Lower Falls of Glen Nevis

 Continue your day with a trip to Glen Nevis and go on a walk to see the beautiful waterfalls in the area.
 Glen Nevis is at the foot of Ben Nevis – the highest mountain in the UK.
 If you are coming by car, there is a small car park available.
-If you are coming by bus, you can check the local buses for services running there.

 Should the weather be that tiny bit to ‘dreich’ to go exploring outdoors, then you should consider the indoor climbing wall at the 3 Wise Monkey’s climbing centre.
 It is in the town centre and can easily be reached by foot if you are already exploring local attractions in Fort William.

-Nevis range can be reached by taking the A82 back from Fort William and then continuing on until you see the turn for Nevis Range and Aonach Mor.
+Nevis Range can be reached by taking the A82 back from Fort William and then continuing on until you see the turn for Nevis Range and Aonach Mor.
 If you are taking the bus, take the bus back from Glencoe village to Fort William bus station and hop on one of the local buses to get to Nevis Range.

 Should you not be able to make the trip up the mountain, you could instead go see Ben Nevis distillery and visitor centre.
 While the view might be different as it is located at the bottom of the hill, it will certainly still provide a fun way to end your day!